OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 We built Evernote to help you remember and organize your ideas, thoughts, and memories.
 That means you can input, upload, or store in Evernote any text, images, and other data that you choose—we refer to that information as“Content”.
 We also collect and receive the following types of information:

-*   **Basic subscriber information.** To open your account and process payments, we collect and receive basic information like your email address and, depending on how you purchase a subscription to Evernote Plus, Evernote Premium or Evernote Business (each a “Paid Service”), your billing address and other payment information.
+*   **Basic subscriber information**.
+To open your account and process payments, we collect and receive identifiers like your email address and, depending on how you purchase a subscription to Evernote Plus, Evernote Premium or Evernote Business (each a “Paid Service”), your billing address and other payment information.
-*   **Usage data.** We collect and log data on how you and others access and use Evernote, for example, the act of creating a note or sharing a note.
+*   **Usage data.** We collect and log Internet or other electronic network information on how you and others access and use Evernote, for example, the act of creating a note or sharing a note.
 Usage data may be collected through cookies, and similar technologies.
 For more information, including how to opt-out, visit our Cookie Information page.
-*   **Location information.** We collect the IP address you use to connect to the Service, and — if you choose to share it — your location information from a mobile device.
+*   **Location information.** We collect the IP address you use to connect to the Service and — if you choose to share it — your location information from a mobile device.
 *   **Device information.** We collect information about the number and type of devices you use to connect to the Service, as well as information about the operating systems on those devices (e.g., iOS, Android, Windows).
 Learn more about information our applications collect from your device on our Data Usage page.

 We also may link your subscriber information with data we receive from our partners and other third parties to help understand your needs and provide you with a better experience.
 For example, if you create or log into an Evernote account using your Google Apps credentials via single sign-on, we will have access to certain information such as your name and email address as authorized in your Google Apps profile settings.